dotlang/language/doc/RFE.md

 ? - Can we make the special behavior of compiler toward array and hash literals, not special?
 Maybe by calling `opCall` on a temporary mutable instance?

-N - Problem with templates in C++:
-- makes code unreadable, difficult to maintain can we replace them with something like `constexpr` in c++?

 ? - Remove/simplify generics:
-If everything is supposed to be a reference, maybe generics can be simplified into a normal generic type with `voi*` or similar. then `anything` type is actually just a pointer. on option: only use generic to specify output type of a function (which means automatic casting only).
+If everything is supposed to be a reference, maybe generics can be simplified into a normal generic type with `void*` or similar. then `anything` type is actually just a pointer. on option: only use generic to specify output type of a function (which means automatic casting only).
 In this case, maybe we can use a simpler notation rather than `[]`: `int x = pop!int(stack1)`
 So `f!T(x,y,z)` is just a shortcut for: `@T(f(x,y,z))`.
 We define `anything` as something like `interface{}` or `void*` or `Object`.